 Pursuant to the Investment Canada Act, foreign business entities seeking to acquire or establish a Canadian business are required to notify Industry Canada no later than 30 days following such acquisition or establishment.
 An onerous and thorough review process applies to non-World Trade Organization investors where the asset value of the acquired Canadian business is at least C\$5 million for direct acquisitions or C\$50 million for indirect acquisitions.
-The same is true in the case of World Trade Organization investors acquiring control of a Canadian business, but only in cases of direct acquisitions where the asset value of the Canadian business is at least C\$354 million (threshold is indexed to the growth in nominal GDP); most franchisors do not meet this threshold.
-Bill C-60, which received Royal Assent on 26 June 2013, proposes to gradually raise this threshold to an 'enterprise value' of C\$1 billion, over four years.
+However, the C\$5 million threshold will apply to indirect acquisitions where the asset value of the acquired Canadian business represents greater than 50 per cent of the asset value of the global transaction.
+The review threshold for World Trade Organization investors was raised to an 'enterprise value' of C\$600 million as of 24 April 2015; most franchisors do not meet this threshold.
+This threshold is indexed periodically and is expected to reach C\$1 billion in the next few years as a result of recently implemented legislative amendments.
 Furthermore, it is important to note that certain corporate statutes, such as the CBCA and the Ontario Business Corporations Act, set out requirements as to the residency of directors pursuant to which at least one director (or 25 per cent of the directors if there are more than four) must be a Canadian resident.
 The corporate statutes of other provinces, such as British Columbia and Quebec, do not impose similar residency requirements.